ShZil/network-utilities/Scanner/README.md

 [02:20] Still working on it.
 Gonna upload a functional although unpretty stable build to github, so that any unexpected event (like,,, umm... idk, if I wrote something here it'd be expected) doesn't delete my progess.

+[02:37] Just manually inserting positions for the nodes...

+[03:12] Stable build.
+Trying to find some library (not matplotlib) that'll allow me to render the graph and drag nodes.
+I might have to use PowerPoint lol.
+Anyways, it's really late.
+Goodnight!